Xnyi8830/CSE15L/LabReport1.md

 ```
 Absolute path: /home/user/Zoe

-Explanation: Using the above command line means the user did not specify the argument.
+Explaination: Using the above command line means the user did not specify the argument.
 If used without argument, cd would default the user to the home directory.

 This output is not an error.

 ```
-{
   PS C:\Users\Zoe> cd Desktop
   PS C:\Users\Zoe\Desktop>
-}
 ```
 Absolute path: /home/Users/Zoe

-Explanation: The result of the above command would change the current directory of the terminal.
+Explaination: The result of the above command would change the current directory of the terminal.
 Specifiying the directory with an argument would reflect a chagne as shown by the directory in the line below.

 The output is not an error.